Worli: History

-Notable Landmarks
+Notable landmarks

 Bandra-Worli Sea Link

 A landmark cable-stayed bridge that connects Worli to Bandra, reducing travel time and enhancing connectivity between South Mumbai and the western suburbs.

 Worli Fort

 Built by the British in the 17th century, Worli Fort is an important historical monument that overlooks the Arabian Sea.

-Worli Sea Face

-A popular promenade offering stunning views of the Arabian Sea, making it a favored spot for morning joggers and evening strolls.

-Economy and Commercial Importance

-Worli has evolved into a major commercial hub, with numerous multinational corporations, financial institutions, and high-end retail establishments.
-Moreover, several prominent business centers and luxury residential projects, such as the Lodha World Towers, have further transformed the skyline of the area.

 Transportation

 Worli is well-connected by various modes of transportation:

 Roadways

 The area is accessible via key roads such as: